-It’s a full time job.
-It has frustrating moments, but being able to mold and see the progression of your own baby is amazing.
+It’s a full-time job.
+It has frustrating moments, but being able to mould and see the progression of your own baby is amazing.
 It’s hard to put in words.
-It’s made me stronger, more focused l, and hell of a lot more responsible.
-He’s 9 months now, and just the sweetest kid.
+It’s made me stronger, more focused, and a hell of a lot more responsible.
+He’s nine months now, and just the sweetest kid.

 I was too old? (laughs) It was a nice ride; I thank Steve Luther for all of that.
 He’s the man.
 I’m happy they have Jake Johnson, probably the coolest dude they’ve put on since my leave in my opinion.
 I like a skater with creativity and raw style.